Skip to content

 +-------------+ +-------------+

-A similar technic is copy-on-write, used in many areas of computing like modern filesystems.
+A similar technique, copy-on-write, is used in many areas of computing, including modern filesystems.

-Having a database architecture which consists of immutable database values evolving over time, were past values are kept either forever or at least sufficiently long, has the property that reads don't need coordination.
-Because database values can be referenced by t, an arbitrarily number queries, spread over arbitrarily periods of time, can access the same immutable snapshot of the database.
-In case data is replicated over multiple nodes, queries can even run in parallel, all accessing the same coherent database value.
+This immutable architecture has a significant advantage: reads do not require coordination.
+Because each database value can be referenced by its unique t, any number of queries can access the same immutable snapshot of the database over any period.
+When data is replicated across multiple nodes, queries can run in parallel, all accessing the same coherent database value.

-As one example, in paging of FHIR searchset or history bundles, Blaze simply refers to the database value's t of the first page, in order to calculate every remaining page based on the same stable database value.
+For example, when paging through FHIR search results or history bundles, Blaze simply refers to the t of the first page to ensure that all subsequent pages are calculated against the same stable database value.

-In practise, each FHIR RESTful API read request will obtain the newest known database value and use that for all queries necessary to answer the request.
+In practice, each FHIR RESTful API read request obtains the most recent database value and uses that for all queries necessary to fulfill the request.

 Logical Data Model